shoaibsajid1/Zeppelin/newreadme.md

 **Step 1:** Set the prefix

-**Step 2:** Insert role ID for level 50 and 100
+**Step 2:** Insert role IDs for level 50 and 100

 **Step 3:** Type plugins

-> This is where you will start enabling modules later on
+ This is where you will start enabling modules later on

 **EXAMPLE SETUP**